webix-hub/docs/data/api/refs/ui.treetable_methods.md

 - api/link/ui.treetable_destructor.md - destructs the calling object
 - api/link/ui.treetable_detachevent.md - detaches a handler from an event (which was attached before by the attachEvent method)
 - api/link/ui.treetable_disable.md - disables the calling view (makes it dimmed and unclickable)
-- api/link/ui.treetable_eachcolumn.md - iterates over all columns in the table
+- api/link/ui.treetable_eachcolumn.md - iterates over all visible columns in the table
 - api/link/ui.treetable_eachrow.md - iterates over all rows in the table
 - api/link/ui.treetable_edit.md - enables the edit mode for the specified item
 - api/link/ui.treetable_editcancel.md - cancels the edit mode and closes all opened editors.
 The component is still editable